stijnelskens/hue-twitch-bot/README.md

 - onSubMysteryGift
 - onGiftSubContinue
 - onCheer<br/>
   With the effect of .effectColorLoop()

 #### Color Commands for viewers:

-currently writting for 2 lights
+currently written for 2 lights

 - `!hue1 blue` or `!hue2 blue`
 - `!hue1 green` or `!hue2 green`
 - `!hue1 orange` or `!hue2 orange`